-Once logged in click on the green ‘Deposit’ button in the top right corner of the screen.
+Once logged in click on the ‘Deposit’ button in the top right corner of the screen.
 Choose your deposit method and complete the instructions to make your first deposit.

 New sign ups through our link will receive a 100% matching bonus up to $200 on first deposits.
 I recommend taking full advantage of this offer.